euc-releases/iOS-WorkspaceONE-SDK/README.md

 For detailed information about the Workspace ONE SDK and managing internal apps, See the [Omnissa Developer Portal SDKs](https://developer.omnissa.com/sdks/) page and navigate to the appropriate area.

+This SDK is free and public.
+To obtain technical support for the use of the SDK, please submit a Support Request (SR) via [Omnissa Customer Connect](https://customerconnect.omnissa.com/home) to get help from the Omnissa Global Customer Services (GCS).

 ## Downloads

 Omnissa provides this Software Development Kit (the “Software”) to you subject to the following terms and conditions.
 By downloading, installing, or using the Software, you agree to be bound by the terms of [Omnissa SDK License Agreement](https://static.omnissa.com/sites/default/files/omnissa-sdk-agreement.pdf).
 If you disagree with any of the terms, then do not use the Software.